 Frequently Asked Questions

-- No - the Responsible Pet Ownership By-law requires you to quarantine your dog at the Animal Services Agency or at a veterinary clinic located in Winnipeg.
-Cats must be quarantined at a veterinary clinic located within Winnipeg.
+No - the Responsible Pet Ownership By-law requires you to quarantine your dog in Winnipeg at Animal Services, a veterinary clinic, or at your home under certain circumstances.

 If an owner does not voluntarily surrender their dog/cat for quarantine, an order to seize and impound the dog/cat will be issued by a Provincial Judge.

 The authority of our Animal Services Officers to provide animal control services within the City of Winnipeg falls under the City of Winnipeg Charter, the Responsible Pet Ownership By-law and the Province of Manitoba Summary Convictions Act.

 All fees are listed on the Animal Services Fee Listing webpage

 Rabies vaccinations do not 100% guarantee your dog or cat will not contract rabies.
 The quarantining of cats and dogs is for the protection of public health.